cstyan/adbDocumentation/README.md

 Just open a stream with the command `reboot:`.

 ## Authentication
-In their infinite wisdom, the AOSP thought it was cool to use their own crypto library in order to sign tokens used in the authentication process, even though they're using standard RSA keys.
+The AOSP thought it was cool to use their own crypto library in order to sign tokens used in the authentication process, even though they're using standard RSA keys.
 If you want to be able to authenticate with a device instead of sending it your public key everytime you make a connection, you'll need to use their library.
+Or reimplement it yourself.

 The library is called libmincrypt, and can be found [here](https://android.googlesource.com/platform/system/core/+/master/libmincrypt/).